 “If part of the plan is weight loss, we create a manageable program and I monitor it,” he said.
 “Same with exercise.
 Part of the program might be hormone modification.
 We need a rational approach to hormones.
 No one should be replacing hormones at levels higher than what your body would naturally produce.
 We recommend only natural bioidentical hormones and dose them just enough to restore a body to normal optimal levels.”

 Vitamins are analyzed.
 “Sometimes I’ll have a patient bring me all a whole bag of vitamins, and we get rid of much of what they are taking.
 Some are duplicative or too potent.”

 Yassini also said there’s a lot going on in our gut.
-“Our intestinal track is a huge depository of immune cells that are the barrier between the outside and inside world.”
+“Our intestinal tract is a huge depository of immune cells that are the barrier between the outside and inside the world.”

 And when the intestinal tract is subjected to highly processed foods typical in the American diet, Yassini said, “It revs up our intestinal lining.
 It’s like having a car parked in the garage and putting your foot on the gas.”

 Inflammation can result, and inflammation is at the root of a number of medical maladies.
 “My wife is a dentist and there’s been direct links to heart disease that stem from tooth decay,” he noted.
 “And hot off the presses… Alzheimer’s disease is now believed to be an inflammatory disease and consuming an anti-inflammatory Mediterranean diet significantly reduces your risk of developing Alzheimer’s disease.”

 Anti-aging addresses the whole person, Yassini noted, including spiritual, emotional and physical components.
 “That’s why I like to embrace the concepts of integrative medicine and holistic medicine.”